 All movies coming in 2022

-The highly anticipated, long-awaited, direct sequel to the first two Ghostbusters movies will finally be in theatres on January 1 (even though viewers in the U.S. already have it).
+The highly anticipated, long-awaited, direct sequel to the first two Ghostbusters movies is finally in theatres in Australia, even though viewers in the U.S. already had it for a while.
 And as you may have heard, Ghostbusters: Afterlife leans heavily into a deep knowledge of the original 1984 film, directed by Ivan Reitman.
 This time, his son Jason is behind the camera and the movie picks up the story about 30 years after audiences last heard from the franchise.
-Ghostbusters: Afterlife is out in Australia on January 1.
+Ghostbusters: Afterlife came out in Australia on January 1.

 The King’s Man

-The King’s Man is the prequel to the ultra-action-packed Kingsman movies and from what we’re seeing from the trailers, this flick has action for days.
-Its trailer is R-rated and holy moly, just prepare yourself for when you click through to our explainer.
-Directed by Matthew Vaughn, The King’s Man is currently scheduled to premiere on January 6, but it has been rescheduled a whopping eight times, and some of those postponements were made even before coronavirus hit.
-The King’s Man is out on January 6.
+The King’s Man is the prequel to the ultra-action-packed Kingsman movies and this flick has action for days.
+Its trailer is R-rated and holy moly, just prepare yourself for when you click through to our explainer if you’re yet to see the film.
+Directed by Matthew Vaughn, The King’s Man was rescheduled a whopping eight times, and some of those postponements were made even before coronavirus hit.
+The King’s Man finally came out on January 6.

 The Addams Family 2

 There’s no denying this one is a bit of a let down.
 The U.S. got The Addams Family 2 back in October 2021.
-It seems fine, sticking to the usual trope of taking a family on a vacation to bring everyone back together is a little old.
+It sticks to the usual trope of taking a family on a vacation to bring everyone back together is a little old.
 We’re also pretty salty about the long delay for Aussies, so here’s some character posters.
-The Addams Family 2 hits cinemas in Australia on January 6.
+The Addams Family 2 hit cinemas in Australia on January 6.

-Scream is returning with another sequel (yep, a fifth movie), but it’s not called Scream 5 and is instead just called Scream.
+Scream returned with another sequel (yep, a fifth movie), but it’s not called Scream 5 and is instead just called Scream.
 Not confusing at all.
 But the title isn’t the only thing making a comeback.
-A lot of your favourite cast members are back on board for the new Scream movie and, of course, we’ll be seeing our old friend Ghostface.
-January 13 can’t come quick enough for Australians to see Scream, frankly.
+A lot of your favourite cast members are back on board for the new Scream movie and, of course, we see our old friend Ghostface.
+January 13 was when Scream hit cinemas in Australia.

 Nightmare Alley is a 2021 American neo-noir psychological thriller film directed by Guillermo del Toro.
 If you’re not convinced this is going to be stellar, it boasts a screenplay by del Toro and Kim Morgan, and it’s based on the 1946 novel of the same name by William Lindsay Gresham.
 The casting for this one is epic: Bradley Cooper, Cate Blanchett, Toni Collette, Willem Dafoe, Richard Jenkins, Rooney Mara, Ron Perlman, Mary Steenburgen, and David Strathairn.
 Nightmare Alley is out in Australia on January 20.

 Ah, February.
-The shortest month of the year (and packing only four movies on the Australian movie release schedule).
+The shortest month of the year (and packing only three movies on the Australian movie release schedule).
 Here’s what we know about each flick coming this month.

 Death on the Nile